 The Congress and Admiralty Courts have addressed this little "at sea" loophole via the Good Samaritan regulations.
 Federal Law 46 U.S.C. paragraph 2303(c) states that the Master or individual involved in rendering assistance "is not liable for damages as a result of rendering assistance or for an act or omission in providing or arranging salvage, towage, medical treatment or other assistance when the individual acts as an ordinary, reasonable and prudent individual would have acted under the circumstances."

-This creates, in legalese, a "high legal hurdle" to prove a case against a Good Samaritan.
-The Admiralty Courts have always considered the chilling effect that a decision against a Good Samaritan would have upon centuries of life-saving practice.
+This creates, in legalese, a high legal hurdle to prove a case against a Good Samaritan.
+The Admiralty Courts have always considered the chilling effect that a decision against a Good Samaritan would have upon centuries of lifesaving practice.
 Even if the Good Samaritan made the situation worse, the Court has only ruled against the "Good Sam" if they were grossly negligent or exhibited "reckless or wanton conduct" in attempting the rescue.

 This doesn't mean that the rescuer even has to succeed - not all rescues do.
-The Court recognizes that, "under the bright light cast by hindsight", a rescuer might have done something differently and thus outcomes might have been different.
+The Court recognizes that, "under the bright light cast by hindsight," a rescuer might have done something differently and thus outcomes might have been different.

 "A rescue attempt must be considered in the light of the circumstances that faced the rescuers when they acted and not with the wisdom of an 'armchair admiral' after the fact."
-(Korpi v the United States, 961 F. Supp.
+(Korpi v the

+United States, 961 F. Supp.
 1335)

 The tough part for you - the skipper - is deciding whether he or she is "standing into danger" that is beyond the capabilities of the crew or the vessel.
-However, when you see some vessel alongside the rocks in the Moriches Inlet, most skippers will try - and the Courts will applaud you, even if you have to back away.
+However, when you see some vessel alongside the rocks near an inlet, most skippers will try - and the courts will applaud you, even if you have to back away.

-Let me also add this - call the US Coast Guard on channel 16 as soon as you see the situation develop.
-They will give you advice and counsel as the facts you relay would imply - and get a boat of helicopter underway at the same time.
-Also, all the commercial salvors, as is required ANY boat equipped with a VHS radio is required to do by Federal regulation, monitor channel 16 (see SSP, "Your Radio - Sounding Smart", 8/01/07.)
+Let me also add this - call the U.S. Coast Guard on Channel 16 as soon as you see the situation develop.
+They will give you advice and counsel based on the facts you rely - and get a boat or helicopter underway at the same time.

+Also, all the commercial salvors, as is required of ANY boat equipped with a VHS radio is required to do by federal regulation, monitor Channel 16.
 They themselves are accomplished skippers and may also find the opportunity to assist in the circumstances, directly or via advice.